UCD-CCI/Underserved/README.md

 ## DNS Configuration

-To make the platform accessible, configure your organisation’s DNS records.
-Ideally, the Fully Qualified Domain Name (FQDN) should combine the platform name and your organisation’s domain.
+To make the platform accessible, configure your organisation’s DNS records as follows.

 ### Wildcard Subdomain (Recommended)

 A wildcard DNS record allows all subdomains to automatically resolve to the server's IP address.
-This simplifies managing multiple Underserved platform services.

 **DNS Record Example:**
 ```